In past centuries, the vital Silk Road used to be the link between the East and the West.

 Today you continue with a visit to Jiuquan.
 The city’s name came from a legendary tale of the young Han general Huo Qubing, who poured a jar of precious wine into a local creek in order to share the taste with his troops, in celebration of their crushing victory against Xiongnu forces.
 The creek was later named Jiu Quan (“Wine Spring”), which became the name of the Han prefecture established there.
 It was an active military garrison during the later Han Dynasty.

 The area was the frontier for much of China’s history, forming a natural passage to the Central Asian portion of the empire.
 The Mongol Emperor Kublai Khan is said to have been born in the Dafo Temple.
+From here you will visit the Tombs with Murals of the Wei and Jin dynasties.

+Continue your journey to Zhangye, (approx. 4 hours driving) via Gaotai and the Linze Danxia Colourful Hills.
 Zhangye Danxia is known for the unusual colours of the rocks, which are smooth, sharp and several hundred metres tall.
 They are the result of deposits of sandstone and other minerals that occurred over 24 million years.
 The result, similar to a layer cake, is connected to the action of the same tectonic plates responsible for creating parts of the Himalayan mountains.
 Wind, rain, and time then sculpted extraordinary shapes, including towers, pillars, and ravines, with varying colours, patterns, and sizes.
 (B,L)

-Overnight in ZZhangye Ganzhou Hotel or similar
+Overnight – Zhangye Ruichi Guoji Hotel or similar

-Visit the Giant Buddha Temple (Dafo Temple) which contains the largest reclining wooden Buddha in China, and is the reputed birthplace of Kublai Khan.
-In the afternoon, drive to Wuwei ( approx. 3.5 hours), historically the only route from central China to western China and the rest of Central Asia.
+Visit the Giant Buddha Temple (Dafo Temple) which contains the largest reclining wooden Buddha in China and is the reputed birthplace of Kublai Khan.
+In the afternoon, drive to Wuwei (approx. 3.5 hours), historically the only route from central China to western China and the rest of Central Asia.
 (B,L)

-Overnight in Wuwei Tianma Hotel or similar
+Overnight – Wuwei Xinglong Hotel or similar

-Start your day in Wuwei with a visit to Leitai Han Tomb, named as there was a temple built to honour the Chinese god Leishen on the ten-metre high earth platform that was erected during the middle Ming Dynasty.
+Start your day in Wuwei with a visit to Leitai Han Tomb, named as there was a temple built to honour the Chinese god Leishen on the ten-metre-high earth platform that was erected during the middle Ming Dynasty.
 The most important is the Bronze Galloping horse which is the symbol of China Tourism.

 Visit Wenmiao, the local Confucius Temple, before driving to Lanzhou in the afternoon (approx. 5 hrs).
 Lanzhou is situated on the upper reaches of the Yellow River where it emerges from the mountains.
 (B,L)